folaaramide/100-days-of-devops/day-32/git-rebase/README.md

 On Day 32 I performed a safe rebase of a long-running `feature` branch onto the current `master` without creating merge commits, and pushed the rebased branch back to the bare repo.
-This preserves a clean, linear commit history while keeping the feature work intact — an important task in CI/CD pipelines and release workflows.
+This preserves a clean, linear commit history while keeping the feature work intact, an important task in CI/CD pipelines and release workflows.

 ## Business need & value